Can stress cause heavy periods?

 The menstrual cycle and stress

-Studies show that stress has a negative effect on various aspects of the menstrual cycle.
+Studies show that stress has a negative effect on the menstrual cycle.
 This is because the hormones that control the menstrual cycle are affected by cortisol, which is released when you’re experiencing stress.

 Research is mixed here, with some sources stating that stress can cause heavy periods.
 One particular study concluded that high-stress levels can lead to longer cycles with heavier bleeding.
-However, most research tends to suggest that menstrual irregularities or painful periods are the most common impact of stress on periods.
+However, most research tends to suggest that most often stress causes irregular periods or painful periods.

 So, to be frank, from the research it looks like we can’t yet identify the exact link between stress, menstrual irregularities and heavy periods.
 But, it certainly appears possible that changes such as heavier bleeding could certainly occur as a result of stress.